trychlos/pwix-cookie-manager/README.md

     Defaults to `false`.

-And that is an english version
+And there is an english version

 ![English version](/maintainer/png/sliding-en.png)